solo-io/gloo/docs/content/guides/observability/tracing.md

                       port_value: 1234
 {{< /highlight >}}

-When you install Gloo using these Helm values, Envoy will be configured with the tracing provider you specified.
+When you install Gloo Edge using these Helm values, Envoy will be configured with the tracing provider you specified.

 **Option 2: Set the trace provider by editing the config map:**